Thursday, February 12, 2026

 Hackle - Brown tied on as a collar and tied back and down

-*Wing - Gray squirrel tied over the body
+Wing - Fox squirrel tail tied low over the body

 Fish Flies: The Encyclopedia of the Fly Tier's Art - Terry Hellekson